Working with a General Contractor versus Working with a Design-Build Firm

 As you can start to see, when working with a general contractor, you assume the role of lead project planner and oversee each vital aspect of the remodel.
 For those with the time, skills and knowledge to manage a project, working with a general contractor can be a great option!
 However, for those who would rather dedicate their time elsewhere and/or lack a foundational knowledge of construction, details tend to be overlooked, leading to costly construction delays, a lack of accountability amongst the “team” and a whole lot of unwanted stress for the homeowner.

-Specializing in kitchens, bathrooms and whole home remodels, Sea Pointe Construction combines the best of design-build with a diligent and detailed project planning process which offers clients clear and complete contract pricing.
+Specializing in kitchens, bathrooms and whole home remodels, Sea Pointe Construction combines the best of design-build in Orange County with a diligent and detailed project planning process which offers clients clear and complete contract pricing.
 As opposed to guessing at material costs and basing your remodeling contract off of “allowances”, clients work one-on-one with a Sea Pointe Construction Design Consultant to finalize all construction documents and material selections.
 With such specific information, the Sea Pointe Construction team is able to provide you with accurate project pricing.
 Having a detailed outline of the project also allows the Sea Pointe Construction team to estimate a realistic timeline for construction.

 Before you hire your general contractor or design build firm, you want to be sure to check your references.
 Any general contractor or firm should be willing to take you to a job site that is in construction.
 This will show you how this construction company respects your home.
 You don’t want food wrappers or trash on a job site.
 You don’t want cigarette butts outside your home.
 You do want plastic enclosures with zippers to keep dust particles and debris from construction away from your family and the areas of your home that are not under construction.
 You do want to have a HEPA filter if anyone in your family has respiratory conditions such as asthma or COPD.